teambit/docs/docs/getting-started/document.md

 ---
 For a component to be usable as an independent building block, not only by machines but also by humans, it must have its own documentation.

 Bit automates component documentation by parsing its code and displaying the output in a template provided by the Environment used by that component.
-The generated documentation is displayed both in the local Workspace UI and in the remote Scope.
+The generated documentation is displayed both in the local Workspace UI and in the remote Scope UI.

 In this section we'll focus on the documentation template provided by the default React environment.
 To see the auto-generated docs of our [previously-created 'Button' component](/docs/getting-started/add-components), head over to the 'Overview' tab in the Workspace UI.